ciscoheat/sveltekit-superforms/README.md

 onResult: ({ result, formEl, cancel }) => void
 ```

-When you want detailed control, `onResult` gives you the [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) in `result`, so you can decide if you want to update the form at all.
+When you want detailed control, `onResult` gives you the [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) in `result`.
 You can modify it, which will be used further down the event chain.

 `formEl` is the `HTMLFormElement` of the form.

-`cancel()` is a function which will completely cancel the rest of the event chain and any form updates.
+`cancel()` is a function which will cancel the rest of the event chain and any form updates.

-A result status between `200-299` will untaint the form.
+As said before, but worth mentioning again: A result status between `200-299` will untaint the form.

 ## Differences from SvelteKit's use:enhance

 (Knowing about [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) is useful before reading this section.)

-The biggest difference is that unless `onError` is set to `apply`, any `error` result is transformed into `failure`, to avoid disaster when the nearest `+error.svelte` page is rendered, which will wipe out all the form data that was just entered.
+The biggest difference is that unless `onError` is set to `apply`, an `error` result is transformed into `failure`, to avoid form data loss, since when the nearest `+error.svelte` page is rendered, it will wipe out the form and all data that was just entered.
+Not very nice to the user!

 If no error occured, you have some options to customize the rest of the behavior: